 Users can track both static and moving assets on their maps.
 Devices such as printers, PCs or even communal laundry machines can be displayed on the maps, along with their real time status updates.
 Users can see how much ink is left in the printer, which PCs are available, or how long is left on their laundry cycle, all from their computer, tablet, or smartphone.

-When it comes to tracking moving assets, our integration with Cisco DNA Spaces and Stanley Healthcare allows users to see where their assets are located around the building or campus, in real time.
+When it comes to tracking moving assets, our integration with Cisco Spaces and Stanley Healthcare allows users to see where their assets are located around the building or campus, in real time.
 Users can then use the direction tool to get directions to their chosen asset.
 Hospital equipment, cleaning trolleys and are examples of some great use cases for our asset tracking feature.

 Book workspaces, rooms or desks